|Type of fee||Amount||How and when you pay|

 This fee recovers the indirect investment fees and costs associated with the investment and management of the fund’s assets.
 These fees are deducted from investment returns before they are credited to your account.

-Some of Tasplan’s investment managers can earn additional fees, called performance related fees, if their investment returns exceed an agreed target rate.
+Some of our investment managers can earn additional fees, called performance related fees, if their investment returns exceed an agreed target rate.
 The target rate is based on the benchmark return for that asset class and the investment manager.

 The estimated performance related fees are based on the estimated expected outperformance of each fund manager against agreed targets.
 When a manager has been appointed on a performance fee basis, the fee depends on whether and by how much the manager has exceeded the agreed target.
 As such, the actual performance related fees can’t be determined.

-We have engaged an investment manager on a performance fee arrangement, a provision for the fee will be deducted from the investment fee of the relevant investment option, and will be passed on to members by way of an adjustment to the unit price.
+When we've engaged an investment manager on a performance fee arrangement, a provision for the fee will be deducted from the investment fee of the relevant investment option, and will be passed on to members by way of an adjustment to the unit price.
 The provision for the performance fee is reconciled against the actual performance fee incurred on a regular basis.

-The trustee will apply a performance fee if it anticipates that it will be payable to an investment manager.
+We'll apply a performance fee if it anticipates that it will be payable to an investment manager.

 The table below shows the costs of managing your investment options.